splunk/public-o11y-docs/admin/notif-services/amazoneventbridge.rst

 *******************************************************************************************

 .. meta::
-      :description: Configure Observability Cloud to send alerts to Amazon EventBridge when a detector alert condition is met and when the condition clears.
+      :description: Configure Splunk Observability Cloud to send alerts to Amazon EventBridge when a detector alert condition is met and when the condition clears.

 You can configure Splunk Observability Cloud to automatically send alert notifications to Amazon EventBridge when a detector alert condition is met and when the condition clears.

-To send Observability Cloud alert notifications to Amazon EventBridge, complete the following configuration tasks:
+To send Splunk Observability Cloud alert notifications to Amazon EventBridge, complete the following configuration tasks:

 * :ref:`amazoneventbridge1`

-  You must be an Observability Cloud administrator to complete this task.
+  You must be an Splunk Observability Cloud administrator to complete this task.

 * :ref:`amazoneventbridge2`